About

 Over the course of the next two years I taught myself sound engineering and recorded National Park Rangers delivering their standard guided walk patter for popular walking routes.
 We launched 5 audio trails initially and they were a great success.
 Overnight, the Rangers had become virtual guides.
 No more did visitors have to book onto a walk that may only appear in the walking calendar once a year.
 Like photographs, the audio tour user leaves nothing but footprints.

 In 2010 I started looking at app development and using GPS to trigger the audio files automatically, based on a user’s location.
-Our audio tour guide app platform has proven popular with tour operators looking to automate their audio commentary, allowing drivers to focus on the road.
-Health and safety is one benefit, along with the consistent message that using audio can deliver to passengers, regardless of who is driving the coach, boat, train or bus.
-Whilst some drivers are natural tour guides others haven’t the knowledge or the same personality to thrive in this role.
+Our first app was for a canal boat tour in Stratford-upon-Avon.
+Since then, our audio tour guide app platform has proven popular with many tour operators looking to automate their audio commentary, allowing drivers to focus on the road.
+Health and safety is one benefit, along with the consistent message that using audio can deliver to passengers, regardless of who is driving the coach, boat, train, bus etc. Whilst some drivers are natural tour guides others haven’t the knowledge or the same personality to thrive in this role.
 Our audio tour guide apps ensure consistency and safety.
-The app platform works equally well as a self guided walking tour for visitors to heritage sites, tourist attractions, urban and rural locations.
-For all users you can just press play and put the screen away.

 So now you know why I am here let me know why you have read my short history about Audio Trails.
-I’d be happy to discuss how Audio Trails can bring your project to life.
+I’d be happy to discuss how our app platform can take your tour to the next level.
 Get in touch.

 AHI Full member logo